MadAnalysis/madanalysis5/tools/SampleAnalyzer/Interfaces/substructure/README.md

 # Define AK08 jet
 define jet_algorithm AK08 antikt radius=0.8 ptmin=200

-# Define VariableR algorithm name: "varR"
+# Define a VariableR algorithm name "varR"
 define jet_algorithm varR VariableR rho=2000
 set varR.minR = 0
 set varR.maxR = 2
 set varR.ptmin = 20
 ```
-This will create a MadAnalysis 5 workspace which has the information for a primary jet named `AK04` clustered
+This will generate a MadAnalysis 5 workspace which includes a definition of a
+primary jet class named `AK04`, and clustered according to the `antikt`
-with `antikt` algorithm `R=0.4` and `ptmin=20` GeV.
-Further more it will create two additional jets named `AK08`
+algorithm with the parameters `R=0.4` and `ptmin=20` GeV.
+Furthermore, the
+commands lead to the initialisation of two additional jet classes named `AK08`
-and `varR` where former is clustered with `antikt` algorithm `R=0.8` and `ptmin=200` and latter is created with
+and `varR`.
+In the former case, jets are clustered with the `antikt` algorithm
-`VariableR` algorithm.
-Each additional jet has been initialized in different method to examplify possible ways
+with parameters `R=0.8` and `ptmin=200` GeV.
+The latter definition leads to a
-of jet definitions.
-All available `jet_algorithm` definitions are shown with the default values in the table below
+jet definition through the `VariableR` algorithm.
+All available `jet_algorithm`
+definitions are shown with their default values in the table below.

 |       Algorithm       | Parameters & Default values                                                        |
 |:---------------------:|:-----------------------------------------------------------------------------------|